I have spent many enjoyable hours in my life making lovely items from scraps of material. I hope I can inspire some of you.

-Once you have cut out your fabric hexagons, wrap each one around a template and tack into place, as shown in the photograph below.
+Once you have cut out your fabric hexagons, wrap each one around a template and tack it into place, as shown in the photograph above.

 Using a steam iron, press gently.
 Don't make the mistake of having the iron too hot as this can distort the fabric at an early stage and ruin the end result.